 2. Encourage The Use Of New Communication Tools

 Since you’re no longer working in the office, you won’t be able to get up from your desk and go to a coworker to ask them about something.
 You won’t catch up on your way to the kitchen or in a corridor, and you won’t see your colleagues clocking off and leaving.
 If you want to establish an effective communication channel, you need to embrace entirely new communication tools.
 Virtual Presentations are great for remote business communications.
 Visually appealing templates for PowerPoint are a great tool for making impactful and engaging virtual presentations and enhancing communication effectivity.

-If you haven’t done it already, consider implementing business communication platforms like Slack, monitoring your employees’ progress via project management tools such as Asana or Trello, and tracking time and managing tasks with dedicated software.
+If you haven’t done it already, consider implementing business communication platforms like Slack, monitoring your employees’ progress via project management tools such as Asana or Trello with a Trello time tracking integration, and tracking time and managing tasks with other dedicated software.
 Give your employees a comprehensive walkthrough and encourage them to use these new tools.
 This way, everyone will stay connected while being able to record and track their progress.